wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

     #Set HostRecordTTL Examples
     Get-ClusterResource $ListenerName| Set-ClusterParameter -Name "HostRecordTTL" 120

-Please note, the lower the ‘HostRecordTTL’, a higher amount of DNS traffic will occur.
+Please note, the lower the 'HostRecordTTL', a higher amount of DNS traffic will occur.

 ##### Client Application Settings

-If your SQL client application supports the .Net 4.5 SQLClient, then you can use ‘MULTISUBNETFAILOVER=TRUE’ keyword, this is recommended to be applied as it allows for faster connection to SQL AlwaysOn Availability Group during failover.
+If your SQL client application supports the .Net 4.5 SQLClient, then you can use 'MULTISUBNETFAILOVER=TRUE' keyword, this is recommended to be applied as it allows for faster connection to SQL AlwaysOn Availability Group during failover.
 It enumerates through all IP addresses associated with the AlwaysOn listener in parallel, and performs a more aggressive TCP connection retry speed during a failover.

 For more information regarding the settings above, please see [MultiSubnetFailover Keyword and Associated Features](https://msdn.microsoft.com/zh-cn/library/hh213080.aspx#MultiSubnetFailover).
 Also see [SqlClient Support for High Availability, Disaster Recovery](https://msdn.microsoft.com/zh-cn/library/hh205662(v=vs.110).aspx).